-- 1. The assessment method, including the weighing of components, is to be transparent such that the student can ascertain how the result was reached. - 2.
-Written examinations will be assessed on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction.
-When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards, as stated in the previous sentence. - 3.
-A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption).5 - 4.
+- 1. The assessment method, including the weighing of components, is to be transparent such that the student can establish how the result was reached. - 2.
+Written examinations will be assessed on the basis of model answers and standards that have been laid down in writing in advance and may be revised during correction.
+When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards, as stated in the previous sentence.

+- 3. A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail), a VR (vrijstelling exemption)5, or NVD (niet voldaan insufficient). - 4.
 A final mark will be expressed in a whole mark or a half mark on a scale from 1.0 to 10.0.
 The meaning of the marks is as follows:

+Grade Meaning

-9.5 - 10.0 Excellent
+9,5 - 10,0 Excellent

-8.5 - 9.0 Very good
+8,5 - 9,0 Very Good

-7.5 - 8.0 Good
+7,5 - 8,0 Good

-6.5 - 7.0 More than satisfactory
+6,5 - 7,0 More than satisfactory

-6.0 Satisfactory
+6,0 Satisfactory

-4.5 - 5.5 Nearly satisfactory
+4,5 - 5,5 Nearly satisfactory

-3.5 - 4.0 Poor
+3,5 - 4,0 Poor

-1.0 - 3.0 Very poor
+1,0 - 3,0 Very poor

 - 5. When rounding final marks to half and whole figures, three-tenths, four-tenths, eight-tenths and nine-tenths will be rounded up and one-tenth, two-tenths, six-tenths and seven-tenths will be rounded down. - 6.
-If a subject consists of more than one component, the subject overview in the study guide will indicate how the final mark will be determined.
-The following provisions apply in this respect: - The mark for a component of a subject will be expressed in tenths, in which case hundredths greater or equal to 0.05 are rounded up and hundredths smaller than 0.05 are rounded down; - A passing final grade for a course can only be earned when for all mandatory component examinations and practicals of that course at least a 5,06 is earned, and the (weighted) average grade for all components, rounded to tenths, is at least a 5,87. - 7.
-Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure or half figure or as a decimal figure.
+If a subject consists of more than one component, the course description in the study guide will indicate how the final mark will be determined.
+The following provisions apply in this respect: - a.
+The mark for a component of a course will be expressed in tenths, in which case hundredths greater or equal to 0.05 are rounded up and hundredths smaller than 0.05 are rounded down; passing final grade for a course can only be earned when for all mandatory component examinations and practicals of that course at least a 5,06 is earned; and - b. the (weighted) average grade for all components, rounded to tenths, is at least a 5,87.
+In the event of a lower mark, no final mark will be given, but instead an NVD will be registered as the final result. - 7.
+Final marks that are earned in another degree programme at this or another Dutch university will be adopted as they have been given, as a whole figure, half figure or as a decimal figure.
 The definition that the other degree programme attributes to those marks will also be adopted.
-If the grade that results in a pass at the other degree programme at this or another university is lower than 5.8 that result is converted to a 'V' (pass). - 8.
-Final marks that are earned in another degree programme at a foreign university will be adopted as a "V' (pass).8 Additionally, the stipulations in article 23 apply. - 9.
-The provisions of sub-section 7 also apply to courses provided by another university that are administered under a Delft course code. - 10.
-If more than one result is earned for a subject, the highest result that has been earned will apply during the degree audit, on the understanding that in the case of a 'pass' and a 'satisfactory' mark or higher, only the mark applies. - 11.
-Homework assignments in the first year of the BSc programme will, in principle, not be assessed summatively.
-Depending on the study programme one or multiple options for (formative) assessment are available.9
+If the grade that results in a pass at the other degree programme at this or another university is lower than 5.8 that result is converted to a 'V' (pass).

-5 Also, the abbreviation 'NV' can be noted in Osiris; this is an administrative abbreviation for 'not attended ('niet verschenen').
+5 Also, the abbreviation 'NV' can be noted in Osiris; this is an administrative abbreviation for 'not attended ('Niet Verschenen').